angular/angular/aio/content/guide/component-interaction.md

 the parent-child wiring must be done entirely within the parent template.
 The parent component *itself* has no access to the child.

-You can't use the *local variable* technique if an instance of the parent component *class* must read or write child component values or must call child component methods.
+You can't use the *local variable* technique if the parent component's *class* relies on the child component's *class*.
+The parent-child relationship of the components is not established within each components respective *class* with the *local variable* technique.
+Since the *class* instances are not connected to one another, the parent *class* cannot access the child *class* properties and methods.

 When the parent component *class* requires that kind of access,
 ***inject*** the child component into the parent as a *ViewChild*.